bplmaps/atlascope-utilities/modern-workflow/README.md

 # Geotransforming urban atlases using Allmaps and GDAL

-the python script in this repo will do:
+the python script in this repo will eventually do 1-5:

 ![atlascopify](./media/atlascopify.png)

+right now it just does 1

 ## Usage